-- Nucleon ----neutrons and protons in the nucleus (particles). - Nuclide-----a species of atom characterized by the constitution of its nucleus, which is specified its atomic mass and atomic number or by its number of protons, number of neutrons and energy content. - Isotope-----nuclides which have the same number of protons but different number of neutrons. - 1.04.02-Identify the basic principles of the mass-energy equivalence concept:
+Nucleon ----Neutrons and Protons in the nucleus (particles)

+Nuclide-----A species of atom characterized by the constitution of it's nucleus, which is specified it's atomic mass and atomic number or by it's number or protons, number of neutrons and energy content.

+Isotope-----Nuclides which have the same number of protons but different number of neutrons.

+1.04.02-Identify the basic principles or the mass-energy equivalence concept:

-E=mc2-----expresses the equivalence of mass and energy meaning that mass may be transformed to energy and vice versa (mass-energy).
+E=mc(square)----expresses the equivalence of mass and energy Meaning that mass may be transformed to Energy and vice versa (mass-energy).

-Mass energy--implies that mass and energy are Interchangeable.
+Mass energy-----Implies that mass and energy are Interchangeable.

-Pair Annihilation----two particles with mass, a positron and an electron, collide and are transformed into two rays of electromagnetic energy.
-An example of mass to energy conversion or mass-energy.
+Pair Annihilation----Two particles with mass, a positron and An electron, collide and are transformed Into two rays of electromagnetic energy An example of mass to energy conversion Or mass-energy.